WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: paternal origin.

      _"his enemies made great play of the supposed dubiety of his paternity"_

+- patrol

+  1. noun: an expedition to keep watch over an area, especially by guards or police walking or driving around at regular intervals.

+     _"we were ordered to investigate on a night patrol"_

+  2. noun: a unit of six to eight Girl Scouts or Boy Scouts forming part of a troop.

+     _"break the Cubs into sixes and Scouts into patrols"_

+  3. verb: keep watch over (an area) by regularly walking or traveling around or through it.

+     _"the garrison had to patrol the streets to maintain order"_

 - pave the way for